|Interface Overview||Tutorial Slides||FAQ||Example||Download||License|

 If that fails, try the latest explicitly numbered version in gc_source.
 Later versions may contain additional features, platform support, or bug fixes, but are likely to be less well tested.

 Note that 7.3 and later require that you download a corresponding (or possibly later) version of libatomic_ops, which should be available in https://github.com/ivmai/libatomic_ops/wiki/Download.
+The current version is also available as gc_source/libatomic_ops-7.4.4.tar.gz.
 You will need to place that in a libatomic_ops subdirectory.
-(We expect this requirement to disappear again once C11 atomics become widely available.)
+(We expect these to be replaced by C11 atomics in the future.)

 The development version of the GC source code now resides on github, along with the downloadable packages.
 The GC tree itself is at https://github.com/ivmai/bdwgc/.
 The libatomic_ops tree required by the GC is at https://github.com/ivmai/libatomic_ops/.